mindkomm/types/README.md

-# Custom Types
+# Types

-Custom Post Types and Taxonomy registration helper class for WordPress themes.
-Currently, only German language (in the backend) is supported.
+Custom Post Types and Taxonomy helper classes for WordPress themes.

+- Register Custom Post Types and Taxonomies through an array notation.
+Labels will be set accordingly.
+Currently, only German labels are supported.
+- Change the order of posts in the front- and backend via arguments passed in the registration.
+- Change the admin columns for posts in the backend via arguments passed in the registration.
+- Make it possible to set post slugs dynamically.

 ## Installation